act-rules/act-rules.github.io/pages/design/process.md

 The purpose of this stage is to avoid that people spend a huge amount of time on writing rules and reviewing details in them to then see the whole concept of the rule rejected when looking for a final review.

 ## To do
-Short description: Rules waiting to be picked up and worked on.
+Rules waiting to be picked up and worked on.

 ### Enters this stage when:
 - Rule ideas: Rules that have passed the "Ideas looking for initial approvals" stage, or
 - Published rules: Bugs that have been reported in for published rules.

 ### Passes this stage and moves on to "In Progress" when:
+- When someone has picked up the rule and started working on it.

 ### Fails this stage and moves back a stage to "Ideas looking for initial approvals" when:
-- TBD
+- The author decides that more discussion of the initial idea is needed.

 ### Instructions for this stage

 #### Rule author's job for this stage:
-TBD
+- Decide whether this is a rule the author would like to pick up.

 #### Reviewer's job for this stage:
-TBD
+- None

 ## In Progress / Changes Requested
-Short description: Rule writing
+Rule writing

 ### Enters this stage when:
 - Work on a "To do" item is being picked up by someone.